Facts About the U.S. Federal Reserve System

-- The Fed is not a branch of the government, but rather a corporation with shareholders.
+- The Federal Reserve is not a branch of the government, but rather a corporation with shareholders.

 - Stock in The Fed pays its shareholders a rather attractive dividend of 6%.